Mysterious coconuts, voodoo dolls and otherworldly beaches, Sophia Dyer is spellbound by the Seychelles

 “Do you know what that means?”, the watersports shack assistant asked me, pointing to the flower in my hair.

 “Err…” I mustered while wracking my mind for hibiscus trivia.

 “No,” I concluded.

 “It means you’re open to meeting someone special,” he laughed.
-And while this was not on my atoll agenda, not one for abiding to convention, I decided to leave the flower in my hair as I waddled into the ocean, flippers on feet, snorkel in hand.
+And while this was not on my atoll agenda – not one for abiding to convention – I decided to leave the flower in my hair as I waddled into the ocean – flippers on feet with snorkel in hand.
 As I swam beside the entire cast of Finding Nemo, apart from Nemo (aptly) the hibiscus flower floated into the ocean along with the last of the Seychelles folklore I had time to uncover.

 When my five nights on the Creole isles drew to a close, I had gotten more than I bargained for, with an awakened lust for island living that made returning to the city seem near impossible.
 The Seychelles is not only profoundly beautiful, but vivaciously full of life and grit.
 And if you’re mystically minded, the island’s deep-rooted legends are the gifts that keep on giving.
 Days later as I sit dreaming up ways to return to the Seychelles, I wonder if perhaps there’s something in that breadfruit legend after all.